 Gas station air hoses are designed to suit Schrader valves because this is what automobiles have.
 If your bike tires have Presta valves, you will need to use an adapter to sit between the valve and the air nozzle to guarantee an airtight seal.
 These adapters are affordable, but you’ll have to buy one in advance because they may not be available in a gas station.

 Fortunately, these adapters are easy to use, even for beginners.
-To install the adapter, just unscrew the dust cap, loosen the locking nut and attach the adapter to the tip of the valve.
+To install the adapter, just unscrew the nozzle cap, loosen the locking nut and attach the adapter to the tip of the valve.
 This will effectively convert the Presta valve to a Schrader valve, allowing you to use the traditional air pump at the gas station.

 Connect the air nozzle and inflate the bike tires to the recommended pressure.